compTAG/student-resources/how-tos/onboarding.md

     * Compute persistent homology of a triangle using [Dionysus](https://www.mrzv.org/software/dionysus/)
     * Compute a Delaunay triangulation in  [CGAL](https://www.cgal.org/), and output the triangulation data structure.
+    * Learn how to use the R TDA Package

 5. TeamPapers: Our team has authored several papers that we encourage you to read in order to learn more about our work:
     * Searching in the space of persistence diagrams: https://arxiv.org/abs/1812.11257